CnesUvsq/astroidePage/_pages/publications.md

 * M. BRAHEM, K. Zeitouni, and L. Yeh.
 Astrospark: towards a distributed data server for big data in astronomy.
 In Proceedings of the 3rd ACM SIGSPATIAL PhD Symposium.
 ACM, 2016

+* M. Brahem, K. Zeitouni, and L. Yeh.
+Large scale data management of astronomical surveys with astrospark.
+In 10th Extremely Large Databases Conference, XLDB, 2017.

+* K. Zeitouni, M. Brahem, and L. Yeh, Large Scale Data Management of Astronomical Surveys with AstroSpark, European Week of Astronomy and Space Science, EWASS, 2017.

+## Citation instructions

+For reference, the following paper describes the recent features of ASTROIDE:

+* M. BRAHEM, L. Yeh and K. Zeitouni.
+Efficient astronomical query processing using spark.
+In In 26th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, SIGSPATIAL, 2018.